louishainaut/Ext-Outer-Functors/README.md

 The algorithms are meant to be used in the following way: The first cell contains all the definitions, you will need to run this cell the first time, but after that you don't need to return to this cell, and it should not be necessary to understand the contents of this cell.
 The most useful functions provided are the following ones:

 `Compute_ExtGroups(bound, Outer = True, CompFact = None, check = True)`:
-This function implements the algorithm discussed in the proof of Theorem 4.11, to compute Euler characteristics of the Ext groups $Ext(a^n, a^m)$ from the composition factors of $\omega\beta\Q\mathfrak{S}_n$.
+This function implements the algorithm discussed in the proof of Theorem 4.11, to compute Euler characteristics of the Ext groups $Ext(a^n, a^m)$ from the composition factors of $\omega\beta\mathbb{Q}\mathfrak{S}_n$.
 It tends to take a rather long time to execute this function, it is recommended to only call it once.
 This function computes all the Euler characteristics at the same time, it is recommended to use the next function to see the results.
 This function takes the following parameters:
 - `bound`: Positive integer, indicates the range of Ext groups which get computed.
 If the other parameters are set to their default, then `bound` cannot exceed the value $10$.
 Even if the boolean parameters are set to other values, be aware that for values of `bound` larger than `10` the computations start to take a rather long time.
 - `Outer`: boolean, set to `True` by default, in which case the function outputs the Euler characteristic for Ext groups of outer functors.
 If set to `False`, then the function computes Ext groups in the category of all functors on free groups, see [Extensions between functors from free groups](https://londmathsoc.onlinelibrary.wiley.com/doi/full/10.1112/blms.12091) for more details about these.
 - `CompFact`: Optional parameter, can be used to provide the composition factors needed for the algorithm.
 By default, they will be computed within the function, but if you want to keep access to these composition factors you can compute them separately and give them to the function.
 Unless you know what you are doing, you should call the function `All_Composition_Factors` to compute them (and you should be sure that the parameter `Outer` is the same for both functions).